About Us

 UR Undergraduates: If you are an undergraduate chemistry major interested in conducting research, you can apply on AURA at any time.
 We typically recruit 1–2 new students to start in the lab each academic year.

 Prospective Postdoctoral Scholars: Pending the availability of funding, highly qualified postdoctoral candidates will be considered on a rolling basis.
-We do not currently have any funded positions available.
 Interested applicants should email Professor Kennedy and include a tailored cover letter detailing their research interests and career goals, a curriculum vitae including a list of publications, a brief research summary (1–3 pages), and contact information for two or more professional references including their Ph.D. and current research advisor(s).

 News